-"C": Share-Class intended for individual investors who are clients of Distributors who have signed, at the discretion of the Management Company, a C Share-Class agreement with the Management Company in relation to their clients' investment in the Company for which retrocessions or rebates may be paid.
-Share-Class "C" will be closed without (separate) notice to Shareholders when its assets have reached a certain level as (pre-)determined by the Management Company, in which case further subscriptions and conversions into Share-Class "C" from any and all investors are not accepted.
-The maximum management fee for Share-Class "C" is equal or lower than the maximum fee for Share-Class "P".
-The fixed service fee for Share-Class "C" is equal to the fixed service fee for Share-Class "P".
-The maximum subscription fee and conversion fee for Share-Class "C" is equal to maximum subscription fee and conversion fee of Share-Class "P".
-The management fee, the fixed service fee the subscription fee and the conversion fee of each Sub-Fund are mentioned in each Sub-Fund factsheet.
+and who have signed, at the discretion of the Management Company, an "O" Share-Class agreement with the Management Company in relation to their client's investment in the Company.
+Neither retrocessions nor rebates are paid.
+The maximum management fee for Share-Class "O" is lower than the maximum fee for Share-Class "P".
+The fixed service fee for Share-Class "O" is equal to the fixed service fee for Share-Class "P".
+The maximum subscription fee and conversion fee for Share-Class "O" is equal to maximum subscription fee and conversion fee of Share-Class "P".
+Management fee, fixed service fee, subscription fee and conversion fee of each Sub-Fund are mentioned in each Sub-Fund factsheet.